-Despite the diversity in the Middle East making it difficult to draw broad conclusions and forecasts, there are a number of common factors influencing all economies in the region to various extents, including the COVID-19 pandemic.
-Once again, oil prices continue to have a significant impact on growth, along with geopolitical tensions, global trade wars and macroeconomic performance.
+Despite the diversity in the Middle East construction industry making it difficult to draw broad conclusions and forecasts, there are a number of common factors influencing all economies in the region to various extents, including the COVID-19 pandemic.
+Once again, oil prices are also having a significant impact on growth, along with geopolitical tensions, global trade wars and macroeconomic performance as a whole.
 These factors coalesce in the region to make the GCC less predictable than most major global markets.

-Construction activity plays a significant role in regional economic development in the Middle East.
-In 2018, US$101.8b worth of projects were awarded across the GCC region compared to US$102.3b in 2019, and this muted growth is reflective of the more challenging environment mentioned above.
-At the outset of 2020, with macroeconomic headwinds showing no sign of abating in the short term, a large-scale, regionwide pickup in project awards in 2020 is unlikely.
-Despite this, there is an estimated US$1.45t projects planned across the GCC states, many of which are supported by solid fundamentals, including increased population growth, young demographics and a growing requirement for infrastructure across multiple sectors.
+Construction activity plays a significant role in regional economic development in the region.
+In 2018, US$101.8 billion worth of projects were awarded across the GCC region compared to US$102.3 billion in 2019, and this muted growth is reflective of the challenging environment mentioned above.
+At the outset of 2020, with macroeconomic headwinds showing no sign of abating in the short term, a large-scale region-wide pickup in project awards in 2020 was unlikely.
+Despite this, there was an estimated US$1.45 trillion projects planned across the GCC states, many of which were supported by solid fundamentals, including increased population growth, young demographics and a growing requirement for infrastructure across multiple sectors.
 Whilst the monetary impact of COVID-19 on estimated project awards is yet to be established, pandemic-related lockdowns are having a significant impact on the construction sector and will impact underlying fundamentals.